Aoxi-git/Cementor/doc/sphinx/user.rst

 	Summary page available at port 9080 as batch is processed (updates every 5 seconds automatically).
 Possible job statuses are pending, running, done, failed.

+.. _OARsection:

 Batch execution on Job-based clusters (OAR)
 ===========================================

-On High Performance Computation clusters with a scheduling system, the following script might be useful.
+On High Performance Computation (HPC) clusters with a scheduling system, the following script might be useful.
 Exactly like yade-batch, it handles assignemnt of parameters value to python variables in simulation script from a parameter table, and job submission.
 This script is written for `oar-based <http://oar.imag.fr>`_ system , and may be extended to others ones.
 On those system, usually, a job can't run forever and has a specific duration allocation.
 The whole job submission consists of 3 files:

 Simulation script: